playajames760/tote-storage-4-4/README.md

 ---

 *This guide was designed to be shared digitally as a PDF or printed as a booklet.
 The clean layout, visual aids, and step-by-step instructions make it easy to follow while building your storage rack.*

+Demonstrating Assembly Flow:

+Let's visualize the assembly based on these orientations:

+Step 1: You mark your vertical uprights (80" pieces) on all four sides.
+These will stand vertically in the final structure, oriented with their 1.5" edge facing the front/back.

+Step 2 (Building Bays):

+Lay two vertical uprights on their side, positioned with their wider face (3.5") facing upwards, parallel to each other, 23.5" apart (outside).

+Take your horizontal rails (30" pieces).
+These will be installed on edge (3.5" dimension vertical).

+Apply glue to the ends of the horizontal rails.

+Position the ends of the rails against the wider face (3.5") of the uprights at your marked lines.
+The 30" length of the rail spans the 23.5" gap, with some of the rail end butting against the upright face on each side.

+Screw through the upright's wider face (3.5") into the ends of the horizontal rails.

+Repeat until you have a completed "bay" which looks like a rectangular ladder frame lying on its side.

+Step 3 (Adding Bays):

+Stand up your first completed bay frame.

+Position a third vertical upright next to the second one.
+Remember, uprights are oriented with the 1.5" edge front/back.

+The distance between the second and third uprights will be 22" (inside measurement).

+Now, install the horizontal rails (30" pieces, on edge) between the second and third uprights.
+Apply glue to the ends of the rails and butt them against the wider face (3.5") of the uprights.
+Screw through the upright into the rail ends.

+Repeat this process, adding the fourth and fifth uprights and the horizontal rails between them until you have five uprights standing parallel, connected by the horizontal rails forming four bays.

+Step 4 (Attaching Braces):

+Take the long 95.5" braces.
+These are installed on face (3.5" dimension horizontal).

+Apply glue to the ends of the braces.

+Place one brace across the tops of all five vertical uprights.
+The brace will sit on the narrower 1.5" edge of each upright.

+Clamp and screw down through the wider face (3.5") of the brace into the narrower 1.5" edge at the top of each upright.

+Repeat with another long brace across the bottom of the front, and two more for the back top and bottom.
+The bottom braces will attach by screwing upwards through the brace's wider face (3.5") into the narrower 1.5" edge at the bottom of each upright.

+In Summary of Orientation & Connections:

+Vertical Uprights: Stand on 1.5" edge (front/back).
+Horizontal rails butt against the 3.5" face.
+Top/Bottom braces sit on the 1.5" edge.

+Horizontal Rails: Installed on edge (3.5" dimension vertical).
+Their ends butt against the 3.5" face of the vertical uprights.

+Top/Bottom Braces: Installed on face (3.5" dimension horizontal).
+Their ends sit on top of (or under) the 1.5" edge of the vertical uprights.

+Hopefully, visualizing each piece and its orientation (wide face vs. narrow edge) and then how the ends of one piece meet the side or top/bottom of another helps clarify the assembly process described in the guide.
+There isn't really an "overlap" of the ends themselves, but rather one piece butting perpendicular into the face or edge of another.